 Welcome to the good life of Tulum.

 The second area is Tulum town, which is about 4,8 km from the beach.
-Here you can find a selection of restaurant, bars, supermarkets and small shops.
+Here you can find a selection of restaurants, bars, supermarkets, and small shops.
 Accommodation in Tulum town it’s mostly backpacker hostels and small cheap hotels, but you can also find some good apartment options on Airbnb.

 Yes, you know it.
 The Mexican food fiesta is to die for.
 Let’s get down to business.

-Restaurant Philosophy is located in the previews mansion of Pablo Escobar, Casa Malca.
-This is a winner for every meal, either you bike here for breakfast, lunch or dinner.
+Restaurant Philosophy is located in the previous mansion of Pablo Escobar, Casa Malca.
+This is a winner for every meal, either you bike here for breakfast, lunch, or dinner.
 The food is delicious and the interior is royal.
 Make sure you get the pink spot.

-For the best coffee in town, you need to go to Ki’bok Coffee Ki’bok Coffee in Tulum town.
-This places features the best baristas and you always encounter a nice crowd.
+For the best coffee in town, you need to go to Ki’bok Coffee in Tulum town.
+This place features the best baristas and you always encounter a nice crowd.
 You may also want to try the scampi tacos and pancakes for lunch.